 Painting is a fun and artistic project that often requires careful attention to detail.
-Imagine spending countless hours painting, only to find that the final result isn’t as flawless as you originally hoped.
+Imagine spending countless hours dusting, spackling, sanding, washing the walls before painting, taping, and then finally layering on those glorious coats – only to find that the final result isn’t as flawless as you had originally hoped.
 The paint is no longer smooth — instead, it’s horribly bubbled.
 Unfortunately, bubbles in paint can unexpectedly develop even after a paint job is completed.
 The good news is that steps can be taken to prevent this problem from happening.

 Hunker states, “Paint bubbling is caused by the paint film lifting away from the surface.”
 Although there are several reasons why paint can bubble, let’s take a look at the two most common reasons.
 We’ll also cover how to fix and prevent these issues.

 Not all substrates are infused with primer.
 Plaster and bare drywall are porous and can absorb a great amount of the pigments and binders (resins) that are found in paint.
 The paint’s base coat will typically contain a binder film that’s much thinner, which means that the next coat of paint won’t have the means to stick to the coat of paint that came before it.
 In general, never skip the primer if the paint being used isn’t already sealed with it.